Frequently Asked Questions

 Do all students who complete a college course get high school credit?

 No. Each year, AACPS approves a select list of AACC courses that 11th and 12th graders can request to take as dual credit.
 Students must submit their request through the ECAP process and be approved by their principal prior to registering for the college course at AACC.
 Once the student successfully completes the AACC course, the student receives credit on both their high school transcript and AACC transcript.
+See below for grading criteria.

 What is the ECAP Grading Policy for Fall 2024- 2025 and beyond?